 For the trips involving work with children or vulnerable adults you will need a Disclosure & Barring Service (DBS) check.

 If you do have a criminal record, it won't necessarily prevent you from volunteering as it depends on the nature of the offence.
 You need to declare on your application form if you have any criminal convictions.
 This way we can discuss it with you (confidentially of course) and give you an idea of whether it will prevent you from volunteering.
 If in doubt, just ask the ICE team.

 The overall project coordination is carried out by the ICE project management team.
 In addition there are several special volunteer roles.

-Team leader: This is a member of staff from Anglia Ruskin University who works with the project manager to organise the trip and who helps to select the rest of the team.
+Team leader: this is a member of staff from Anglia Ruskin University who works with the project manager to organise the trip and help select the rest of the team.
 The team leader then plays a massive part in preparing the team for going away, fundraising and making sure things run smoothly during the trip.

-Fundraising coordinator: This role is ideal for someone who is confident at organising group fundraising activities and can encourage the rest of the group to get fundraising by researching and sharing ideas.
-Again it needs to be someone with good communication skills who can also liaise closely with us to keep us informed of the team's progress.
+Fundraising coordinator: this role is ideal for someone who is confident at organising group fundraising activities and can encourage the rest of the group to get involved by researching and sharing ideas.
+Again it needs to be someone with good communication skills who can keep us informed of the team's progress.

-Pay it forward coordinator: Sounds strange doesn't it?
+Pay it forward coordinator: sounds strange doesn't it?
 When volunteers come back they are full of enthusiasm, ideas and tips and we like to harness this to 'pay it forward' to future teams and prospective volunteers.
-Returning volunteers often help us by collecting photos, writing profiles, doing talks, coming to team briefings and generally being wonderful, and the pay it forward coordinator helps us by encouraging the rest of the team to get involved in this way.
+Returning volunteers often help us by collecting photos, writing profiles, doing talks, coming to team briefings and generally being wonderful.
+The pay it forward coordinator helps us by encouraging the rest of the team to get involved in this way.